holochain/dev-camp-test/README.md

 # dev-camp-test
-set of defined tests but empty code for Holochain
+set of defined tests but empty code for Holochain, used for teaching purposes